ialkhouri/PFNN_Attacks/README.md

-# Exploring The Predictive \textcolor{blue}{Capabilities} of AlphaFold Using Adversarial Protein Sequences
+# Exploring The Predictive Capabilities of AlphaFold Using Adversarial Protein Sequences

 - We provide the original and adversarial sequences pushed to AlphFold.
 We use AlphaFold V2 located at "https://github.com/deepmind/alphafold".
 Samples of the .fasta files used are given inside the Sequences directory.